-The Minor or Supporting Work
+Supporting Work

-Master's level students are required to complete 6-12 hours in a Minor depending on which degree program is selected.
+Master's level students are required to complete 6-12 hours of supporting coursework depending on which degree program is selected.
 Courses fulfilling this requirement may be from different departments, but they must represent a coherent program of study.
-Courses chosen for Minor work should support the student's area of study.
+Courses chosen for the supporting area should relate to the student's area of study.
 For example, if the student plans to write a Thesis or Report about the portrayals of gender in advertising, a course in Gender Studies might be appropriate.